nicholaswilde/home-assistant/docs/hardware.md

 ---
 # :hammer_and_wrench: &nbsp; Hardware

+I used to run HA on a bare-metal NUC running Ubuntu Server, but a lot of computing potential was wasted on the NUC.

+I have since moved over to a dedicated Raspberry Pi 4 8GB running Raspberry Pi OS.
+This, too, may be underutilized.

 - [Raspberry Pi 4 8GB][12]
 - [SkyConnect (ZigBee)][13]
 - [NooElec NESDR Mini 2 SDR & DVB-T USB Stick (RTL2832 + R820T2)][16]